 So I started my adventure last October to get the battery replaced.
 I called tech support and was transferred four times before finally getting someone who said they couldn’t help me.
 I then called again and after three transfers finally got someone to understand that the unit had to be sent in.
 They set up a repair box to be sent.

 I sent the laptop in and then after three days was informed that it needed a new battery and the part was going to take four to six weeks to come in.
-I don’t know many people that can go without a computer for that long, so I had them send me back my laptop unrepaired.
+Not knowing many people who can go without a computer for that long, I had them send me back my laptop unrepaired.

 I would like to try again with HP but I’m hoping someone there would be able to use some common sense and if the part is going to take weeks to come in, then get that process going and only have me send in the laptop when they have the part.